 This week on the Seep blog our marketing assistant Holly is talking about all of her favourite eco-swaps on the market right now.
-Holly has seen the terrible consequences of plastic pollution and climate change first hand around the world, and also runs a travel blog called Where's Holly.
+Holly has seen the terrible consequences of plastic pollution and climate change first hand around the world.

 After travelling around the world for the past six years (only recently being stopped in my tracks by Miss Corona), I’ve gained a special appreciation for all of earth's natural wonders.
 I recently moved back to the UK from New Zealand (let’s face it, they’re the green-living rockstars of the world right now), and had a stint living in Australia too.
 Over the years, I’ve seen first hand the impact overconsumption is having on the environment.
 My own personal war against plastic-waste in particular came when travelling through South East Asia and the South Pacific Islands, seeing the sea of plastic we were (literally) swimming in… Yuck.